sindrimagg/LexiSort/README.md

   -r, --recursive  Recursively renames entries in all subfolders -d, --hidden     Changes hidden files and directories --dry            See which files would change

+## TODO

+- Better error handling and logs
+- Package it
+- Add Nix Flake support so it would be possible to run nix run github:sindrimagg/lexisort